 Now, transfer 10 microliters of the protein solution into each well of the 96-well plate [1-CU].
 Seal and centrifuge the 96-well plate for 2 minutes at 600 x g to ensure the protein sample and screen component are mixed [2-MED].

 96-well plate as talent transfers 10 microliters of the protein solution there.

+2.4.1.2 [M-CU] Sealing of 96-well plate.

 Talent places the sealed plate into the centrifuge and starts run.